Asymptotic Poincar\'e Maps along the edges of Polytopes

-Also, note that the points in the boundary of $\Pi_{\gamma^\prime}$ are in the intersection of more than two sectors $\Pi_{v}$ with $v\in V$.
-Hence, if an orbit ends up in one of these points it is not be possible to continue it in a unique way.
+If the vertex $v$ is attracting or repelling (instead of saddle type), \ie if all the characters $\chi^{v}_\sigma$, with $\sigma\in F_{v}$, have the same sign, then $\Pi_{\gamma,\gamma'}=\emptyset$.
+In these cases, it is not possible to connect any point in $\Pi_{\gamma}$ to a point of $\Pi_{\gamma'}$ through a line parallel to the constant vector $\chi^v$, see Figure~\ref{vertex_types}. \end{remark} \begin{remark} Points in the boundary of $\Pi_{\gamma}$ are in the intersection of three or more sectors $\Pi_{v}$ with $v\in V$.
+Hence, if an orbit ends up in one of these points it is not possible to continue it in a unique way.
 In the sequel we disregard these types of orbits. \end{remark}

-We will extract information about the flow of the vector field $X$ from the behavior of the flow of the skeleton vector field $\chi$.
-Instead of dealing with the flow of $\chi$ we introduce an associated Poincar\'e map $\pi^\chi$.